ObjectStackObjectStack

 • Synchronous only, at most 500 rows per request (password hashing is CPU-bound); split larger files into batches.
 Imports are not undoable.

 In the Console, platform admins reach this from the Users list → Import toolbar button (shown when the admin plugin is enabled).
-The import wizard uploads a CSV/Excel file, maps columns, previews with a dry-run, and — for the temporary policy — reveals the generated passwords once with a download, splitting files above 500 rows into batches automatically.
+The import wizard uploads a CSV/Excel file, maps columns, previews with a dry-run, and — for any rows that resolve to a temporary password (all of them under temporary, only the unreachable ones under auto) — reveals the generated passwords once with a download, splitting files above 500 rows into batches automatically.

 Client Integration